octo-technology/OpenTezos/docs/private/starting-blockchain.md

 - `./parameters/parameters_babylonnet.json`
 - `./parameters/parameters_carthagenet.json`

-In these files, `bootstrap_accounts` has information about account public keys that have access to tokens (4M of tez in these example files).
+In these files, `bootstrap_accounts` has information about accounts (their public keys) that have access to tokens (4M of tez in these example files).

 Note that all bakers should have some tokens.
 We need to add the public key for the baker we just created into `bootstrap_accounts`.